 Meter refers to the number of syllables per line and the pattern of how they are stressed.
 The stresses give the poem a rhythm that makes them seem as though they should be sung rather than spoken.
 Whatever number of syllables you chose and whatever rhythm you give the poem, they should remain consistent throughout the poem.

-A quatrain is a type of traditional rhyming poem that is organized into four line stanzas.
-Stanzas are blocks of lines separated by a space.
+A quatrain is a type of traditional rhyming short poem that is organized into four line stanzas.
+Stanzas are blocks of lines separated by a space or line break.
 They are the poetic equivalent of a paragraph in prose writing.
-Every four-line stanza has a rhyme scheme such as AABB, ABCB, or ABBA.
+Every four-line stanza has a rhyme scheme such as AABB, ABCB, or ABBA group of lines.
 The chosen rhyme scheme stays consistent throughout the poem.

 Sonnets are another traditional type of rhyming poem.
+It is an Italian form, including the terza.
 These contain 14 lines organized into a uniform rhyme scheme.
 What rhyme scheme is chosen is up to the writer.
 They can be done in couplets: AA BB CC DD EE FF GG; or in other varieties: ABCB DEFE GHIH JJ, or ABBA CDDC EFFE GG.

 The meter of a true sonnet is Iambic Pentameter, which means the first syllable is unstressed and the second is stressed.
 This pattern repeats throughout the line, so that the rhythm rises and falls.

 The writer of a humorous limerick does not get to choose anything about their rhyme scheme or poetic form, or even the number of lines.
 They are always five lines long with a rhyme scheme of AABBA.
 Lines 1, 2 and 5 have 9 syllables while lines 3 and 4 have 6 syllables.

 So he wrote in a rush